Plumsail/documents-docs/source/flow/how-tos/documents/insert-images-into-DOCX-document.rst

 ##################################################################

 There are a lot of real situations where it's needed to insert an image into docx file.
-Plumsail `Picture formatter`_ helps to achieve the goal and it's a usefull addition to `Create DOCX from template connector`_.
+Plumsail `Picture formatter`_ helps to achieve the goal and it's a usefull addition to `Create DOCX from template`_.

 .. _Create DOCX from template: https://plumsail.com/docs/documents/v1.x/flow/actions/document-processing.html#create-docx-document-from-template
 .. _Convert DOCX to PDF: https://plumsail.com/docs/documents/v1.x/how-tos/index-convert-to-pdf.html